On the performance of combined dichotomic predictors of natively unfolded proteins

 $^*$ Correspondence to: Andrea.Giansanti@roma1.infn.it\\

 {\bf Key words:} Natively unfolded proteins, disorder predictors.

-This work revisits ab-initio methods to identify natively unfolded proteins.
+In this work we revisit ab-initio methods to identify natively unfolded proteins.
 Single predictors and combined score indexes are considered and their performance is critically evaluated against other methods already present in the literature.
-We consider mean packing ($<P>$), mean contact energy($<E_c>$) and a new index of folding status, based on VSL2 ($gVSL2$), a predictor of single disordered amino acids.
-We use a new dataset made of 743 folded proteins and 81 natively unfolded proteins.
-Individual use of these predictors has a performance comparable or even better than other proposed methods: $gVSL2$ reaches a sensitivity ($S_n$) of 0.81, a specificity ($S_p$) of 0.89 and a level of false predictions ($f_p$) of 0.11.
-The performance of these single predictors is significantly improved if used in combination.
-We introduce a strictly unanimous combination score $S_{SU}$ and a new score $S_0$, combining 10 dichotomic predictors.
-The former score leaves some sequences undecided, whereas the latter classifies with no exceptions all the sequences in a dataset.
-Through the combined use of both scores we get: $S_n$=0.79, $S_p$=0.94 and $f_p$=0.06, with less than 6\% of proteins left unpredicted.
-The combined use of $S_{SU}$ and $S_0$ applied to the problem of finding the frequency of occurrence of natively unfolded proteins in genomes from Nature's three kingdoms gives the following figures: the percentage of natively unfolded proteins predicted by $S_{SU}$ are 4.1\% for Bacteria, 1.0\% for Archaea and 20.0\% for Eukarya; comparable, but not coincident with similar previous determinations.
-Evidence is given of a scaling law relating the number of natively unfolded proteins with the total number of proteins in a genome; a first estimate of the critical exponent is $1.95 \pm 0.21$.
+We consider mean packing ($<P>$), mean pairwise energy (<$E_c$>) and a new index of folding status, based on VSL2 ($gVSL2$), a predictor of single disordered amino acids.
+We use a dataset made of 743 folded proteins and 81 natively unfolded proteins.
+Individual use of these predictors has a performance comparable or even better than other proposed methods: gVSL2 reaches a sensitivity of 0.81, a specificity of 0.89 and a level of false predictions of 0.11.
+Moreover, the performance of these single predictors is not significantly improved if used in combination.
+In many cases different predictors differently classified as folded or unfolded the same amino acid sequences.
+We introduce a strictly unanimous combination score $S_{SU}$ that combines mean packing, mean pairwise energy and $gVSL2$. $S_{SU}$ leaves undecided sequences differently classified by two single predictors.
+By applying the single indexes on dataset purged from the proteins left unpredicted by $S_{SU}$, their performance significantly increases, indicating that unclassified proteins by $S_{SU}$ are mainly false predictions.
+Amino acid composition is the main determinant considered by predictors of natively unfolded proteins, therefore the classification of proteins with amino acid composition compatible with both folded and unfolded sequences is quite challenging.
+For this reason, if we exclude these proteins from the dataset, the performance of the folding indexes increases.
+The percentage of proteins predicted as natively unfolded by $S_{SU}$ in the three kingdoms are: 4.1\% for Bacteria, 1.0\% for Archaea and 20.0\% for Eukarya; comparable, but not coincident with similar previous determinations.
+Evidence is given of a scaling law relating the number of natively unfolded proteins with the total number of proteins in a genome; a first estimate of the critical exponent is 1.95 $\pm$ 0.21.